 Angle Shooting

-The poker term "angle shooting" is defined as a controversial tactic often used in poker where a player attempts to exploit ambiguities in the rules to gain an advantage.
+Angle Shooting is a controversial tactic often used in poker where a player attempts to bend the rules to gain an advantage.
 It's not explicitly cheating but is generally viewed as unethical or unsportsmanlike behavior in the poker community.
+Many players in the highest profile tournaments have attempted to Angle Shoot and have faced widespread condemnation from the wider poker community.

 Angle shooters use a variety of techniques to gain an edge, such as misleading statements about their hand, intentionally misplaying a hand, or exploiting a rule ambiguity.
 It’s important for all players to be aware of these tactics, as they can be used against you.